shanujaiswal/Practice_Project/Python/Python Notes/1) Python Notes.md

 # Multi Words Variable Names

 --> Variable names with more than one word can be difficult to read.
---> There are several techniques you can use to make them more readable:
+--> There are several techniques can use to make them more readable:

 1. Camel Case
    --> Each word, except the first, starts with a capital letter: